MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/FinancialServicesCommonDataModel/FinancialMarketProduct.md

 ### <a href=#figicode name="figicode">figicode</a>

-Financial Instrument Global Identifier (FIGI) \x2d unique open\x2dstandard code assigned to a variety of instruments.
+Financial Instrument Global Identifier (FIGI) - unique open-standard code assigned to a variety of instruments.
 First included in: FinancialServicesCommonDataModel/FinancialMarketProduct (this entity)

 #### Properties